Rhynchospora alba

 Rhynchospora alba, the white beak-sedge, is a plant in the sedge family, Cyperaceae.
 It is a tufted herbaceous perennial around 50 cm tall, with white inflorescences that flower in August.
 The fruit of the sedge is a small achene with a characteristic beak-like cap.
 It is dispersed by wind or falls by gravity, leading to individuals existing in tight clumps.
 The species favours wet, acidic and nutrient poor soils, thriving in Sphagnum-dominated bogs, but also peaty grasslands.
-As such it is often used as a positive indicator for bog and mire ecosystem health.
+As such, it is often used as a positive indicator for bog and mire ecosystem health.

 The species was first described by Linnaeus in 1753 under a different genus and name, Schoenus albus, but was subsequently reclassified into the novel genus Rhynchospora by Vahl in 1805.
 It has a wide range across the Northern Hemisphere, extending from the inland wetlands of North America, across Europe to the Korean Peninsula.
 Due to this large range, there is considerable variation between populations, and numerous varieties have been identified.
 The plant has few uses, though it is used as an ornamental in the UK.

 Description

 Rhynchospora alba is a perennial herb between 10 and 50 cm in height, though plants up to 75 cm tall can be found in North America.
 The plant grows in tight clumps, meaning it is often difficult to distinguish individual stems.

-The plant consists of a single erect stem, which is three-angled and thin, usually 0.5-1mm thick.
+The plant consists of a single erect stem, which is three-angled and thin, usually 0.5–1 mm thick.
 The leaves attached to the stem are three-ranked (in spirals around the three edges of the stem) and parallel veined, extending up to 15 cm in length [6], though none overtop the stem.
-Each leaf is differentiated into a green or straw coloured sheath, which hugs the stem, and a grey/green blade, which is flat and slender (0.7-2mm) and tapers to a blunt tip.
+Each leaf is differentiated into a green or straw coloured sheath, which hugs the stem, and a grey/green blade, which is flat and slender (0.7–2 mm) and tapers to a blunt tip.
 In some specimens, the margins of the blade are sparsely covered in hairs.
 Unlike many sedge species, there is no ligule (outgrowths at the meeting of the blade and sheath).
 At the base of the plant, the leaves have no blade, and only the sheaths are present.
-These are often subtending a 10-20mm bud, which will overwinter and grow a new plant in spring.
+These are often subtending a 10–20 mm bud, which will overwinter and grow a new plant in spring.

 While most Rhynchospora have large rhizomes (tuber-like stems below the soil surface), R. alba has very small rhizomes, or none at all, and very shallow root systems.
-This reflects its different life history to many other sedges – R. alba loses all but the basal overwintering bud during the winter, while most other species retain and store nutrients in well developed rhizome and root structures.
+This reflects its different life history to many other sedges – R. alba loses all but the basal overwintering bud during the winter, while most other species retain and store nutrients in well-developed rhizome and root structures.